-Power dissipation in the DRV8870 device is dominated by the power dissipated in the output FET resistance, $R{DS(on)}$.
-Use the equation in the Drive Current section to calculate the estimated average power dissipation when driving a load.
+Power dissipation in the DRV8872 device is dominated by the power dissipated in the output FET resistance, R{DS(on)}.
+Use Equation 2 from the Drive Current section to calculate the estimated average power dissipation of when driving a load.

-Note that at startup, the current is much higher than normal running current; this peak current and its duration must be also be considered.
+Note that at startup, the output current is much higher than normal running current; this peak current and its duration must be also be considered.